 File Format (GIS)

-The format of the file describes in which way the geographical features have been saved.
-It is very important to consider the file format of GIS data because software programs rarely support all file types.
+There are numerous formats available for both raster and vector data.
+It is important to consider the file format of GIS data because software programs rarely support all file types.
 If you want to use GIS data that was saved in a particular format not supported by your GIS program, you must either find a way to transform the data or simply use another GIS program.

 Nearly all GIS programs have their own file format.
 These file formats were created to optimise the efficiency of the program itself, and were not designed to be used in other external programs.
 Nevertheless, most GIS programs support other formats by having functions to import and export datasets.
 These functions are usually well documented and standardised.

-Below is a list of some of the most common GIS file formats.
+Below is a list of some GIS file formats, in alphabethic order.
 It should be noted that this list is far from being complete!

 ARC, Esri generate line;